deniselandini/Reinforcement-Learning/README.md

-# 2021 RL Final Project
+# 2021 RL Research Project

 Final project for the course of Reinforcement Learning 2020/2021.